 - sour taste in your mouth caused by regurgitation of acid

 Chest pain should be taken seriously.
 Speak with your doctor about your symptoms.
-If you don’t have a prior history of GERD, your healthcare provider may perform an EKG or stress test to rule out heart disease as the underlying.
-Usually, a full medical history and diagnostic testing can uncover the reason for your chest pain and put you on the road to recovery.
+Your healthcare provider may perform an EKG or stress test, or draw cardiac blood tests, to rule out heart disease as the underlying cause if you don’t have a prior history of GERD.
+Usually, a full medical history and testing can uncover the reason for your chest pain and put you on the road to recovery.

-Chest pain that accompanies frequent heartburn can be treated with proton pump inhibitor (PPI) medication, a type of drug that reduces acid production in your stomach.
-Your doctor also may recommend cutting out certain types of food, such as fried foods and citrus, which can trigger symptoms.
+Chest pain that accompanies frequent heartburn can be treated with proton pump inhibitor (PPI) medications, a type of drug that reduces acid production in your stomach.
+Your doctor also may recommend cutting out certain types of food, such as fried foods, spicy foods, and citrus, all which can trigger symptoms.
 A prolonged trial of PPI drugs can help relieve symptoms so that chest pain will no longer be a part of your life.